Voilett-Roze/asus/Custom-config-files.md

 Postconf scripts are the solution to that.
 Those scripts are executed after the router has generated a configuration script, but before the related service gets started.
 This means you can use those scripts to manipulate the configuration script, using tools such as "sed" for example.

-Postconf scripts must be stored in _/jffs/scripts/_ .The path/filename of the target config file is passed as argument to the postconf script.
+Postconf scripts must be stored in _/jffs/scripts/_ .
+The path/filename of the target config file is passed as argument to the postconf script.

 The list of available postconf scripts is: